castuofa/transmap/index.md

 ## MarTREC - Maritime Transportation Research & Education Center

-> Our vision is to be recognized as the Nation’s premier source for expertise on maritime and multimodal transportation research and education
+!!! check Our vision is to be recognized as the Nation’s premier source for expertise on maritime and multimodal transportation research and education

 The Maritime Transportation Research and Education Center (MarTREC) is a U.S. Department of Transportation Tier 1 University Transportation Center funded through the Office of the Assistant Secretary for Research and Technology.
 MarTREC is working to preserve the Nation’s transportation system through efficient, resilient, and sustainable maritime and multimodal logistics and infrastructure.
 The MarTREC consortium consists of renowned maritime transportation researchers dedicated to transferrable research and inclusive education and workforce development.
 Our consortium consists of the University of Arkansas, Jackson State University, Louisiana State University, Texas A&M University and Transportation Institute, University of New Orleans, and Vanderbilt University.